3fon3fonov/exostriker/README.md

 **to update the tool:**

-$ cd exodtriker
+$ cd exostriker
 $ git pull

 **Also please read "README_for_installation"!**

-I believe the installation instructions are very clear, and easy to run.
+I believe the installation instructions are very clear and easy to run.

-If you still cannot boot the tool after 'successful' installation, please try:
+If you still cannot boot the tool after a 'successful' installation, please try:

 $ python es_gui.py -debug

-Then, copy the output error and please open an issue.
-Otherwise, all possible problems/bugs/crashes will be displayed on the 'stdout/stderr' tab of the tool.
+Then, copy the output error and please open a 'github' issue.
+Otherwise, all possible problems/bugs/crashes will be displayed on the
+'stdout/stderr' tab of the tool.
 If you use this tool and you find a bug or a problem, please report it!

 A wish-list with your favorite tools and methods to be implemented is also welcome!